New Method to register for access to the charts

 A few years after purchasing 41M, Les met his current wife Yvonne when boating on Lough Derg; they have a son Robert, now at college, who is also into barges.
 Yvonne’s parents (Tom and Maureen Duffy) are well known in boating circles having been involved in the Lough Derg Branch and Rally for many years.

 Badminton is another interest, which he played regularly until recently.
-He plays guitar and with PJ, his pal and barge owner of 40M, have entertained participants of the Derg Rally for many years.
+He plays guitar and with PJ, his pal and barge owner of 40M, has entertained participants of the Derg Rally for many years.
 They call their new band the ‘One Dementia’!

 When Noel Griffin and Dave McCabe produced their charts for the first time, it piqued Les’s interest, and when the CSIG was formed, he jumped at the role of PRO.
 When asked why, Les stated “the Inland Waterways have given me and my extended family so much fun over the years that I feel it is only right to give back”.
 Les is an elected Council Member of the IWAI and represents the CSIG on the IWAI Executive.
 He is also the current Commodore of Gortmore Boat Club in Terryglass and an active member of the Heritage Boat Association.